layalgt/Reinforcement-Learning-Project/Without Cost/Data/Description.md

 We ran the simulation for two different training times, 10000 and 20000.
 For each run, we save the updated Q-tables every 1000 timesteps

-Each run generates files that descrive the evolution of Delta wit
+Each run generates files that describe the temporal evolution of the following quantities:
+1- Delta
+2- The Q-tables
+3- The birds' average velocity
+4- The birds' instincts/ flying directional preferences